floodtags/GFDRR/README.md

 ## Outlines of the project
-Citizens and communities in Philippines and Indonesia are affected by floods each year.
+Citizens and communities in Philippines and Indonesia are affected by floods each year.
 For 2014 alone, the Philippines Red Cross registered 21 floods in 80 different areas in their country.
 Indonesia is comparably bad.
 To respond to the floods effectively, disaster managers need to know what is happening on-the-